jayeshx10/shakespearian-english/README.md

 Do you love Early Modern English?
 This translator takes English as input and converts to Shakespeare English.

 BUILT WITH:
-HTML, CSS, JS and FunTrasnlation API
+HTML, CSS, JS and FunTranslation API